amar-jay/kicad-templates/README.md

 # KiCad Templates

 > [!NOTE]
->	This is a fork of the original KiCad Templates repository to provide updated templates for KiCad 9.0 and later versions.
+>	This is a fork of the original [KiCad Templates repository](https://gitlab.com/kicad/libraries/kicad-templates) to provide updated templates for KiCad 9.0 and later versions.
 > This fork includes templates designed for specific manufacturers, usecases and inmproved aesthetics.
-> It is personally maintained and developed by [amar-jay](https://github.com/amar-jay).
+> It is personally maintained by [amar-jay](https://github.com/amar-jay).

 This repository contains the official KiCad project and worksheet templates.